David-Myeonghan/airbnb-clone/README.md

         - and add environment properties in AWS configuration.

         - In AWS DB, need to migrate.
 Add container commands in 02-django.config

+        - when Debug is false, need to sentry.io.
+Set sentry in settings.py